mapping-commons/rda-fair-mappings/src/docs/model.md

 - The source and target data formats
 - Tooling availability and community adoption
 - Requirements for human readability vs. machine executability
+- Requirements for reusability / composability.
+- Does the format support easy mix-and-match type of mapping specification creation?

 ## Relationship to Standards